iGoodie/Isom-engine/README.md

 ## What is Isom-engine?

 Isom-engine is an isometric rendering engine was being built on-top of Processing library.
 However, due to the performance hit on loaded amount of tile rendering callback, an attempt to implement it from scratch with LWJGL has started.
-It aims to re-implement following features using OpenGL bindings in this branch:
+This branch aims to re-implement following features using OpenGL bindings:
 * 3 layered coordination map (Isometric World, Canvas, Screen planes)
 * Multi-threaded resource loading mechanism
 * Debug units (with [Goodieutils](https://github.com/iGoodie/Goodieutils) extensions)
 * LUA scripting port
-* Processing extensions (including a new GameBase class)
 * Better input handling patterns
 * Isometric projection for 3D meshes